 The System exists to pay the benefits which its members have earned pursuant to benefits promised by the City, subject to the Chapter 9 Case benefit adjustments going forward in the Legacy Plan and the new promises in the Hybrid Plan.
 Benefits are paid monthly.
-In fiscal year 2015, DPFRS paid out \$313 million in benefits, consisting of \$289 million in benefits to retirees and beneficiaries plus \$24 million in refunds of annuity savings fund balances.
-This represents approximately 10.0 percent of the net position of the System as of June 30, 2015.
-Employee contributions were approximately \$7.5 million or 10.0 percent of the net position of the System.
+In fiscal year 2016, DPFRS paid out \$304.5 million in benefits, consisting of \$286 million in benefits to retirees and beneficiaries plus \$18.5 million in refunds of annuity savings fund balances.
+This represents approximately 10.0 percent of the net position of the System as of June 30, 2016.
+Employer and employee contributions were approximately \$62 million or 2.1 percent of the net position of the System.
 The excess of benefits over contributions is funded through investment income.
 The public capital markets represent the primary source of opportunities to earn investment income.